 Getting Into Medical School with a Community College Degree

 There are many benefits associated with attending community college versus going to a traditional college or university.
-For one thing, tuition tends to be much more affordable at community college and there is often greater flexibility in terms of taking classes online, at night, or in different locations.
+For one thing, tuition tends to be much more affordable at a community college and there is often greater flexibility in terms of taking classes online, at night, or in different locations.
 When it comes to certain career paths like medicine, however, having a degree or college credits from a community college can sometimes be a problem.
 Keep reading to learn more about getting into medical school with a community college degree.

 What are the Prerequisites for Medical School?